Thursday, December 30, 2021

 -

 There is a stump in the middle of The Fan at Alpental.
 For a good portion of the year it is buried, melting out, south facing as Chair 2 is, in the spring.
-Beard and I are riding up a chair behind Taylor, and Catherine's brother John, skis dangling beneath one of the most elemental lifts anywhere.
+Beard and I are riding up below The Fan, a chair behind Taylor and Catherine's brother John, skis dangling beneath one of the most elemental lifts anywhere.
 There is a skier standing just above the stump, swaying drunkenly.
 He steps somewhat gingerly onto the stump, then effectively just falls off and starts sliding through the May slush.
 There is no danger of injury, but I have to wonder just what is going on upstairs throughout the tableau.
 He's too drunk to really ski, yet here he is in the middle of a run one can only access if one can ski fairly well.
 For a moment there, he looked triumphant, as though this stump was a tick on a long list of things he had planned to do, but then he looked crestfallen.
 It seemed as though he realised his inability, and then just gave up entirely.
 He slides a few hundred vertical before his skis build up enough slush for a passive self-arrest, then stops as we continue on overhead.
 Even Beard--legendary for driving up to Deputy Dan in A Lot and telling him "Dan!
 Gimme a ride!
 I'm too drunk to be driving!"--is confused by the man's short-lived hubris and subsequent complete withdrawal.

 -